sejalapeno/portfolio-website/README.md

 # portfolio-website
-Portfolio website with only HTML, CSS and JS
+Simple Portfolio website with only HTML and CSS.